rehierl/node-tree-outliner/3-3-0-design-4.md

 is in relationship with the section in question, regardless if a node belongs to one of the section's subsections or not.

-**conclusions**
+**CONCLUSIONS**

 (1) Only the top-level nodes of a section are needed to support transformations.
-It is not required to have knowledge of all the section's nodes.
+It is not required to have knowledge of all the nodes of a section.

 (2) It is preferable, if an algorithm could start directly with a top-level node.
 That is, because the search for the first top-level node would then be a non-issue.
-Each section object should therefore hold one or more references to its top-level nodes.
+Each section object should therefore hold one or more references to a section's top-level nodes.

-(3) It is almost straight forward to traverse the top-level nodes of a section away from a section's first top-level node towards a section's last top-level node.
+(3) It is almost straight forward to traverse the top-level nodes of a section away from a section's first top-level node in the direction of a section's last top-level node.
 Because of that, it is preferable to begin with a section's first top-level node (see associate nodes while entering).

 **CLARIFICATION**
 A section object does not have to store any reference to any of the section's nodes.
-That is, because a section's first node always is a top-level node, and the first node of a section can be determined from a section's sectioning node.
+That is, because a section's first node always is a top-level node, and because the first node of a section can be determined by the definition of the section's sectioning node.

-Note that, in order to allow sections to not store any node references, it must be possible to easily determine the first node of a section from its sectioning node.
+Note that, in order to allow sections to not store any node references at all, the definition of a sectioning node must allow to easily and unambiguously determine the first node of a section.

+However, in order to avoid having to distinguish between the different types of sections, a section object should at least hold a reference to a section's first (top-level) node.

 **CLARIFICATION**
 The first node of a section is critical to efficient transformations.